 The University of Houston's College of Education prepares graduates to change the world through teaching, leadership, research, and content-based learning.
 Currently, over 3,500 students, representing 26 countries pursue more than 30 undergraduate and graduate academic programs, both on campus and online.
 Students and prospective employers can be confident in the UH College of Education's commitment to rigorous national standards.
 Select programs are accredited by the Association for Advancing Quality in Educator Preparation (AAQEP) and the American Psychological Association (APA).
 Our counseling psychology doctoral program first earned APA accreditation in 1987, and our school psychology doctoral program became accredited in 2009.
 For our educator-certification programs, we were awarded full accreditation from AAQEP through June 30, 2029.
-Our graduate online programs are ranked #15 in the nation by U. S. News and World Report and the Teacher Education program is a 3- time winner of the Distinguished Program in Teacher Education Award from the Association of Teacher Educators (ATE), which recognizes outstanding programs that exemplify collaboration, innovation, and high quality.
+Our graduate online programs are ranked #15 in the nation by U. S. News and World Report and the Teacher Education of Teacher Educators (ATE), which recognizes outstanding programs that exemplify collaboration, innovation, and high quality.